Collared and non-collared manifold boundaries: Examples (gallery of horrors)

 \begin{example}[R.L.
-Moore, essentially] A separable surface with uncountably many circle boundary components. \end{example} \proof[Details] \ \\ Take the surface of Example \ref{Ex:pruf} obtained by Pr\"uferising the half plane at each height.
+Moore, essentially] A separable surface with uncountably many circle boundary components. \end{example} \proof[Details] Take the surface of Example \ref{Ex:pruf} obtained by Pr\"uferising the half plane at each height.
 In each boundary component $\R_a$ identify $x$ with $-x$ when $x\ge 1$.
 (See Figure \ref{fig:gluing}.)
-A small piece of each $\R_a$ ends in the interior of the surface, which has thus a non-metrisable (but separable) interior. \endproof
+The non-identified points in each $\R_a$ together with $1$ (glued to $-1$) now form a circle.
+The rest of $\R_a$ ends in the interior of the surface, which has thus a non-metrisable (but separable) interior. \endproof

 Let us give two last examples of manifolds with bad behaviour on the boundary by showing that even closed discrete subsets can exhibit a reluctance to act decently.

 \begin{example} The boundary of the surface of Example \ref{Ex:pruf} contains a countable closed discrete subset which is not a $0$-set. \end{example} \proof[Details] For each $a\in \Q$ choose one point in the boundary component $\R_a$.
 This defines a closed discrete set which is not a $0$-set, the proof being the same as the one given in Example \ref{ex:demonios}. \endproof